HotWire Spark Plug Wire

 Question: What about fuel mixture setting?

 Answer: If you’re looking for performance, fuel flow can be increased.
-The HotWire spark is so hot even the added fuel will be ignited, which increases performance.
+The HotWire spark plug wire spark is so hot even the added fuel will be ignited, which increases performance.
 If you’re looking for economy, fuel flow can be decreased.
 Even this lean fuel/air mixture will be ignited reliably.

 Question: Are there situations where I absolutely have to change jetting?